Teaching Drama via Skype, Zoom or a similar App

 Here are few tips to ensure our sessions run smoothly.

-- Please let me know the Skype address you will be using.
+- If you are using Skype please let me know the address you will be using.

-- Ensure you have Skype set up in a suitably large communal space, so you can move around.
+- Ensure you have your computer, laptop or iphone set up in a suitably large communal space, so you can move around.
 It would be useful to have access to a chair/table if one is used within your performance.

 - Ideally, the camera should be set up at eye level.